What Is a Neurologist?

 - Tremors (uncontrollable movements)

-He may check your:
+The neurologist may check your:

 - Mental status

-- Sensation (ability to feel things)
+- Sensation (how well you feel things)

-The neurologist may have a good idea of your diagnosis from the exam, but you'll probably need other tests to confirm it.
+They may have a good idea of your diagnosis from the exam, but you'll probably need other tests to confirm it.
 Depending on your symptoms, these might include:

 - A study of your brain function called an electroencephalograph, or EEG.
 This is done if you're having seizures.
 Small patches, called electrodes, are put on your scalp, and they're connected to a machine by wires.
 The machine records the electrical activity in your brain.